You may have heard about the Burn Pit Registry but what exactly is it?

 Burn pits were a common way to get rid of waste at military sites in Iraq and Afghanistan.
 Currently the VA says that research doesn't show these burn pits caused any long-term health problems, but much like the veterans affected by Gulf War Syndrome, they are continuing to study it and have created a Burn Pit Registry to keep track of veterans exposed to the smoke from those burn pits.

-What Was Burned In Burn Pits?
+What Was Burned in Burn Pits?

 Health Effects from Burn Pit Smoke

 Those who were exposed to burn pit smoke many times, were in closer proximity to burn pits, or were exposed for longer periods may be at greater risk for health problems.
-Burning waste in open air pits causes more pollution than burning it in an incinerator.

 The VA says that since scientists haven't found any direct link between inhaling the smoke from burn pits and permanent serious medical conditions they can't provide compensation for any conditions related to burn pit exposure, but they can provide free health care to all combat veterans for conditions possibly related to service for five years after discharge.